SnehaJoshi11/School_District_Analysis/README.md

   <p>
    The school board has notified that the "students_complete.csv" file shows evidence of academic dishonesty on "reading" and "math" grades for Thomas High School ninth graders  which appears to have been altered.

-  Also the school board does not know the full extent of the academic dishonesty, so they want to hold on state-testing standards and need help to solve this problem.
+  Also, the school board does not know the full extent of the academic dishonesty, so they want to hold on state-testing standards and need help to solve this problem.
     Their requirement is to make Thomas High School with NaNs, so that rest of the data will remain intact.
 </p>

 ## Purpose
   <p>
-  The purpose of this project is to analyze the School District data on basis of school budget, students scores as per their grades.
+  The purpose of this project is to analyze the School District data on basis of school budget, student scores as per their grades.
-  Also to learn new insights which will give us clear view of results on each schools performance.
+  Also, to learn new insights which will give us clear view of results on each school's performance.
   </P>

  ## Requirements: